Japanese visits to shrine on war anniversary anger China

 "It does not matter in what form or using what identity Japanese political leaders visit the Yasukuni Shrine, it is an intrinsic attempt to deny and beautify that history of invasion by the Japanese militarists," China's Foreign Ministry said in a statement.

-"We urge Japan to ... take concrete steps to win the trust of the international community, otherwise Japan's relations with its Asian neighbors have no future.
+"We urge Japan to ... take concrete steps to win the trust of the international community, otherwise Japan's relations with its Asian neighbours have no future.

 A retired Chinese general was more blunt.